o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/managing-variables.md

 ![\[Configure variable properties in the Script Canvas Node Inspector.\]](/images/user-guide/scripting/script-canvas/node-inspector-properties-default.png)

    For example, if you add a **Color** variable, you can do the following:
    + For **Name**, enter a name to identify that color variable.
-You can also double\-click the name in the **Variable Manager** to rename the variable.
+You can also double-click the name in the **Variable Manager** to rename the variable.
    + For **Color**, enter an RGB value or use the color picker.
-   + For **Display Order**, enter the relative order in which you want the variable to appear in the Script Canvas editor, or leave the default at \-1.
+   + For **Display Order**, enter the relative order in which you want the variable to appear in the Script Canvas editor, or leave the default at -1.
    + For **Scope**, select **In** to show the variable property and value under the assigned **[Script Canvas](/docs/user-guide/components/reference/scripting/script-canvas/)** component in the **Entity Inspector**, or leave the default at **Local** to keep the variable private to the graph.
 **Note**
 This setting allows you to use the same Script Canvas graph for more than one entity, but customize part of the graph for a specific entity.
 When you change the variable value on a component, that value takes precedence over the default value that is specified in the graph.